-Veterans must become fully admitted students which requires:
+SCHOOL ADMISSION AND EVAL-UATION OF PRIOR CREDIT: Veterans must become fully admitted students which requires:

-- 1. Formal application for admission to the college. - Completion of a Placement Test (unless waivered by adequate transfer credit). - Having official transcripts of all college credit earned at other schools sent to the LBCC Admissions Office. - 4.
-Requesting an official credit evaluation of all prior or transfer credit.
+- Formal application for admission to the college. - Completion of a Comparative Guidance and Placement Test (unless waivered by adequate transfer credit). - Attendance at a scheduled LBCC new student orientation. - Having official transcripts of all college credit earned at other schools sent to the LBCC Admissions Office. - Requesting an official credit evaluation of all prior or transfer credit.